xvitaly/srcrepair/docs/help/source/faq.rst

 .. index:: faq, framework, dotnet version
 .. _faq-framework:

-How to fix error with Microsoft .NET Framework 4 on program startup?
+How to fix an error with Microsoft .NET Framework 4 on program startup?
 ===========================================================================================

-You need installed Microsoft .NET Framework version 4.7.2 or higher in order to start this program.
+You to download and install Microsoft .NET Framework version 4.7.2 or higher in order to use this program.

-You can download if from `official Microsoft website <https://www.microsoft.com/net/download/dotnet-framework-runtime>`__.
+You can download if from official `Microsoft Download website <https://www.microsoft.com/net/download/dotnet-framework-runtime>`__.

 .. index:: faq, windows xp, windows vista
 .. _faq-legacy:

-How can I run program under Windows XP/Vista?
+How can I run this program under Windows XP/Vista?
 =========================================================

 These legacy operating systems are no longer supported.